SteampunkDigital/VideoAutoIndex/README.md

 This will:
 1. Extract audio from the video
 2. Transcribe the audio using insanely-fast-whisper
-3. Analyze the content for topics and key moments
+3. Analyze the meeting content for topics and key moments
-4. Add chapters to the video
-5. Generate an HTML summary page
+4. Generate an HTML summary page

 The output directory will contain:
-- `*_analysis.json`: Extracted topics, moments, and takeaways
-- `*_audio.wav`: Extracted audio file
+- `audio.wav`: Extracted audio file
+- `audio_transcript.json`: Transcribed speech with timestamps
-- `*.srt`: Generated subtitles
+- `audio_subtitles.srt`: Generated subtitles
-- `*_chaptered.mp4`: Video file with chapter markers
-- `*_summary.html`: Interactive summary webpage
+- `meeting_analysis.json`: Extracted topics, moments, and takeaways

+Final web output is stored in:
+- `<video_base_path>/<video_filename>_summary.html`

 ## Output Format